Armen-Jean-Andreasian/Giveaways/README.md

 ---
 # Information

-- Steam: gathered from SteamAPI, Steam Store (none of them frequently change the structure)
+- Steam: gathered from SteamAPI, Steam Store (none of them frequently change the structure and don't have protection)
+- Epic Games: gathered from Epic Games Store (has anti-bot protection by cloudflare)

 ---
 # Integration